vegantransistor/BoschSmartHome/P1/README.md

 ![boot](./pictures/boot.png)

-As you can see in the picture above, we were able to run our first small application **without having a RSA signature**.
+As you can see in the picture above, we were able to run our first small application **without having a valid RSA signature**.

 ## Getting a U-Boot shell